What is an ETF?

 What advantages do ETFs bring to investors?

-Why invest in an index?
+Why invest in an Index?

 An index is a barometer of the financial situation in a region, a country or a specific sector, and it includes the most representative and most actively traded shares in that particular market or sector.